ashleychontos/pySYD/docs/setup.rst

+.. _setup/index:

 **********
 Setting up
 **********

-The ``pySYD`` package comes with a convenient setup feature (accessed via `pysyd.pipeline.setup<library/pipeline>`_) that can be run from the command line in a single step.
-We ***strongly encourage*** you to run this step regardless of how you intend to use ``pySYD`` (i.e., command line, notebook) because it:

-- downloads data for three example stars
-- provides the example input files to use along with the software *and*
-- sets up the recommended directory structure

-Therefore, the only thing you need to do from your end is initiate the command and let ``pySYD`` do the rest of the work for you!
+Ok now that you have properly installed and tested the software, let's get started!

 Make a local directory
 ######################

 While `pip` installed ``pySYD`` to your `PYTHONPATH`, we recommend that you first create a local pysyd directory before running setup.
-This way you can keep all your pysyd-related data, results and information in an easy-to-find location.
+This way you can keep all your pysyd-related data, results and information in a single, easy-to-find location. *Note:*
 This is the only reason we didn't include our examples as package data, as it would've put them in your root directory and we realize this can be difficult to locate.

+The folder or directory can be whatever is most convenient for you, but for demonstration purposes we'll use:

 .. code-block::